chen0040/spring-boot-ng4-upload-demo/README.md

 * Upload and process Excel file
 * Allow Async callback and websocket to report progress on loading data into database (mocked database used here)
 * Allow Large file upload and long running process using guava concurrency
+* download binary or image file from server using JSON POST in Angular 4
+* Upload binary and image file to server in Angular 4

 # Usage